ryguy2k4/screentime/README.md

 ## Overview
 Going back to the beginning of 2024, I began saving my Apple Screen Time data because I thought it would make for an interesting dataset to analyze in the future.
 I think that there are a lot of potential insights that can be drawn from my personal screentime data, hopefully such that I can make more informed decisions about how I want to use my devices in the future.
 This analysis makes use of Tableau, partially to demonstrate my proficiency in it.

-## Repository Structure
+### Repository Structure
-* `notebooks`: contains scratch work for data exploration and visualization
-* `src`: contains python scripts and tableau workbooks used to produce results
+* `src`: contains python scripts/notebooks and tableau workbooks used to produce results
 * `results`: contains final products

 ## Data
-Apple devices have a built in screentime tracking feature, but they do not make it natively easy to export the data.
+Apple devices have a built-in screentime tracking feature, but they do not make it natively easy to export the data.
 I found a python script called [screentime2csv](https://github.com/FelixKohlhas/ScreenTime2CSV) that would extract the data from my iCloud Account.
 I used the script to periodically export my screentime data, but there are some gaps in the data due to the fact that I did not always remember to export the data.

 Here is a Data Dictionary for the exported CSV files.
 Each row represents a screen time session.